 - The Published date for all published posts,

-In addition to displaying posts using the default ‘List’ view, you can also display posts using ‘Excerpt’ view …
+As well as listing posts using the default ‘List’ view, you can also display your posts in the Table of Posts using ‘Excerpt’ view …

-(Table of Posts – Post Excerpts View)
+(Posts Table – Post Excerpts View)

-Posts Table – Screen Options
+Post Management Area – Screen Options

-(Table of Posts – ‘Screen Options’ tab)
+(WordPress Posts Table – ‘Screen Options’ tab)

 (Posts: Screen Options – Table of Posts options)

 Options are divided into the following sections

-(Table of Posts options)
+(Save Posts options)

 WordPress lets you filter posts by months.
 By default, Show all dates is selected and displays all posts.

-(View Posts by Dates)
+(Filtering Posts by Dates)

-Select a specific category from the Posts > ‘All Categories’ drop-down menu and click the ‘Filter’ button to filter posts by category …
+To display all posts a particular category, select a category from the Posts > ‘All Categories’ dropdown menu and click the ‘Filter’ button …

-(Filtering Posts by Category)
+(View Posts by Category)

-(WordPress Posts screen – Search Posts button)
+(WordPress Table of Posts – Search Posts button)

 The search filter results will be cleared and all of your posts will be listed once again in the Table of Posts …

-(WordPress Posts screen – Table of Posts)
+(WordPress Posts panel – Table of Posts)

 Next Step …